 On the Relation between Science and Religion, through the Principles of Unity, Order, and Causation.
-Annual Address by the Right Rev. Bishop COTTERILL, D.D.
-Some Considerations on the Action of Will in the Formation and Regulation of the Universe
+Annual Address by the Right Rev. Bishop Cotterill, D.D.

+Some Considerations on the Action of Will in the Formation and Regulation of the Universe being an Examination and Refutation of certain Arguments against the existence of

-Some Considerations on the Action of Will in the Formation and Regulation of the Universe-being an Examination and Refutation of certain Arguments against the existence of a personal conscious Deity.
-By the late Lord O'NeILL.
+-being an Examination and Refutation of certain Arguments against the existence of a personal conscious Deity.
+By the late Lord O'NEILL.

 On the Modern Science of Religion, with Special Reference to those parts of Prof. Max Müller's "Chips from a German Workshop," which treat thereon.
-Rev. G. BLENCOWE.
+Rev. G. Blencowe.

 On the Early Destinies of Man.
-By the late J. E. Howard, Esq., F.R.S.
+By the late J. E. HOWARD, Esq., F.R.S.

 Pliocene Man in America.
-By Dr. Southall (United States); a second paper on the same, by Principal and Vice-Chancellor J. W. Dawson, C.M.G., LL.D., F.R.S., of M'Gill College, Montreal; and communications from the Duke of Argerlla, K.G.; Professor College, Montreal; and communications from the Duke of Argyll, K.G.; Professor W. Boyd-Dawkins, F.R.S.; Professor T. McK.
-Hughes (Woodwardian Professor of Geology at Cambridge), and others.
+By Dr. SOUTHALL (United States); a second paper on the same, byPrincipal and Vice-Chancellor J. W. Dawson, C.M.
+G., LL.D., F.R.S., of M'Gill College, Montreal; and communications from the Duke of ARGYLL, K.G.; Professor W. BOYD-DAWKINS, F.R.S.; Professor T. McK.
+HUGHES (Woodwardian Professor of Geology at Cambridge), and others.

 Scientific Facts and the Caves of South Devon.
-By the late J. E. Howard, Esq., F.R.S.
+By the late J. E. HOWARD, Esq., F.R.S.
+Implements of the Stone Age as a primitive Demarcation between Man and other Animals.